| Last updated

-Since the post went up, Google has responded to the complaint via its official Reddit account, asking the customer to get in touch so the alleged mix-up could be resolved.
+Luckily, there was a happy ending.
+After the post went up, Google responded to the complaint via its official Reddit account, asking the customer to get in touch so the alleged mix-up could be resolved.

 A representative of the company wrote: "Thanks for bringing this to our attention.
 I'll send you a private message to get some personal details from you so we can look into this for you."

 Later, u/Cheetohz added a follow-up detailing the story's resolution, writing: "24 hours after I made the post, u/pixelcommunity reached out and I gave them the support ID.

 "About 12 hours later I received an email that the credit was in my account.
 This morning, I checked and confirmed.